nullpo-head/dbgee/README.md

 <img src="vscode-ext/images/icon.png" width="128px" height="128px">

-Dbgee is a handy utility that allows debuggers to be actively started from the debuggee side.
+Dbgee is a handy utility that allows you to launch CLI debuggers and VSCode debuggers from the debuggee side.
-Just start your program by a simple command in a terminal, and a debugger will automatically attach to it with zero configuration.
+Just start your program by a simple command in a terminal, and the debugger will automatically attach to it with zero configuration.
-You don't have to bother with setting arguments, redirects, etc. in `launch.json` in order to start the debugger.
-In addition, Dbgee can also launch CLI debuggers in a tmux window or pane.
+Dbgee also has the ability to preconfigure your program to automatically start a debug session no matter how the program is started.

+Dbgee is very useful especially when your program requires command line arguments or redirection, or when your program is launched by some script.
+In addition, Dbgee frees you from the hassle of writing `launch.json` for VSCode.

 ## Demos

-The concept of Dbgee may be unfamiliar to you, so here are a few demos.
+The concept of Dbgee should be new and unfamiliar to you, so here are some demos to get you started.

 ### Debug your program with zero configuration in Visual Studio Code